BUY TICKETS >

 Do This Before:

-• Even if you plan on having brunch afterwards, make sure you have a snack prior!
-The hot springs get HOT 😉 and you could get dehydrated — always arrive fueled up.
+• Even if you plan on having brunch afterward, make sure you have a snack beforehand!
+The hot springs get HOT 😉 and you could get dehydrated—always arrive fueled up.

 Do This Afterwards:

-• Relax and refuel over lunch at restaurants Seventh Street is affectionately known as Glenwood’s “Restaurant Row.”
+• Relax and refuel over lunch at restaurants Seventh Street, which is affectionately known as Glenwood’s “Restaurant Row.”

 • Search for the perfect take-home souvenir at nearby shops after lunch.
 There’s something in store for everyone in Glenwood Springs.
 Shops worth a stop include Bullock’s, Homsted, Fourth Dimension, A La Carte, Cooper Corner, Mountain Valley Textiles, Hookers Fly Shop, Treadz and High Country Gems & Minerals.